yaroslavsobolev/robowski-maps/README.md

 ### Installing this package with `pip`

-Once the `robowski` environment is activated in `conda`, run the following command in the Terminal ("Anaconda Command Line") to install this repository's code as "in-place" package:
+Once the `robowski` environment is activated in `conda`, run the following command in the terminal ("Anaconda Command Prompt") to install this repository's code as "in-place" package:

 ```bash